incountry/sdk-java/README.md

 Storage storage=StorageImpl.getInstance(config);
 ```

-#### oAuth Authentication
+#### oAuth options configuration

-SDK also supports oAuth authentication credentials instead of plain API key authorization. oAuth authentication flow is mutually exclusive with API key authentication - you will need to provide either API key or oAuth credentials.
+The SDK allows to precisely configure oAuth authorization endpoints (if needed).
+Use this option only if your plan configuration requires so.

-Below is the example how to create storage instance with oAuth credentials (and also provide custom oAuth endpoint):
+Below you can find the example of how to create a storage instance with custom oAuth endpoints:
 ```java
 Map<String, String> authEndpointsMap = new HashMap<>();
 authEndpointsMap.put("emea", "https://auth-server-emea.com");